Tacori: History

 The company was established by Haig Tacorian and his wife Gilda, both coming from Romania and of Armenian heritage.
 Gilda's father was a jeweler in Romania during the 1950s by the Communist Regime of Romania.
-Gilda and her family were granted to immigrate from Romania to The United States in 1962, with Haig following in 1970.
+Gilda and her family were granted to emigrate from Romania to The United States in 1962, with Haig following in 1970.
 In 1972, the couple joined Gilda's father in founding a new jewelry company in California, B&T Jewelers.
 Seven years later, Gilda and Haig founded their own company, Tacori, which was based in the Downtown LA Jewelry District.
 In 1998, Haig commissioned an engagement ring from a fellow jeweler, Garo Kourounian, which had a design that included a crescent shape which matched the top two curves of a heart.
 The heart design evolved and became Tacori's signature crescent silhouette.
 The couple's children and other relatives have joined the family business.